mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 # Migration guide

 We fully understand that updating a dependency library can sometimes be daunting.
 To smooth the transition to the new version, we have documented all breaking changes in our migration guides:

 - [Data Grid](https://next.mui.com/x/migration/migration-data-grid-v6/)
 - [Date pickers](https://next.mui.com/x/migration/migration-date-pickers-v6/)
 - [Charts](https://next.mui.com/x/migration/migration-charts-v6/)
 - [TreeView](https://next.mui.com/x/migration/migration-tree-view-v6/)

-These component-specific guides are a reference tool designed to assist you if you encounter any challenges while updating to the new major version.
+These component-specific guides are reference pages designed to assist you if you encounter any challenges while updating to the new major version.
 It's our way of making the upgrade process more manageable and less burdensome for you.
-However, should you need further assistance or have specific queries, please don't hesitate to contact us and send your feedback.
+However, should you need further assistance, please don't hesitate to contact us and send your feedback.

 # How to get involved

-Your feedback has been invaluable in developing MUI X, and we’re always happy to hear from you.
+Your feedback has been invaluable in developing MUI X, and we're always happy to hear from you.
 Please consider sharing your experiences and pain points by:

 - [Giving us a user interview](https://forms.gle/vsBv6CLPz9h57xg8A).
 - Reporting bugs and suggesting features on our [GitHub repository](https://github.com/mui/mui-x/issues/new/choose).

-We look forward to your input!
+We look forward to your input!X